ogsnowmanos-alt/respybot/replit.md

 Flask serves as the web framework with Jinja2 templating for dynamic content rendering.
 The application uses Bootstrap with a dark theme for consistent UI styling and Font Awesome for iconography.
 ProxyFix middleware handles proxy headers for proper deployment behind reverse proxies.

 ### Bot Framework
 Discord.py provides the core bot functionality with configurable intents for message content and guild access.
-The bot implements event handlers for connection lifecycle management and includes slash command synchronization for modern Discord interactions.
+The bot specializes in MMORPG champion respawn tracking with Polish language commands (!resp, !set_resp, !del_resp, !ping, !pomoc).
+Features automatic Lugusa champion rotation system (Kowal ↔ Straż) with 5.5-hour respawn timers and 30-minute warning notifications sent to configured Discord channel (1394086743061299349).

 ### Status Monitoring System
 A global bot status tracking system maintains real-time information about bot connectivity, guild count, latency, and user details.
 This status is exposed through both web pages and REST API endpoints for programmatic access.